How I help

 How long is a session?

-Sessions are up to one hour long unless we agree on different amount of time.
+Sessions are up to one hour long unless we agree on a different amount of time.

 Do I need a referral from my doctor to see a psychologist?